-After we set up camp, guides discuss the importance of personal maintenance, hygiene and sleeping in a cold environment.
-Guides will also discuss the principals of Leave No Trace wilderness ethics and address any concerns the students may have.
+After we set up camp, guides discuss the importance of personal maintenance, hygiene and sleeping in cold environs and the principals of Leave No Trace, and address any concerns the students may have.
 Finally, instruction of proper hydration, including efficient snow melting protocols, nutrition, and back country cooking techniques will be addressed.

-Day 4: Among the most important skills learned in the course are preparing, planning, and executing a summit climb.
-We have two options of varying difficulty for our next summit attempt.
+Day 4: Among the most important skills learned in the course are the preparing, planning, and executing the summit climb itself.
+We have two options of varying difficulty.
 For strong groups the West Ridge of Forbidden is an exceptional alpine climbing objective.
 It combines glacier travel, steep snow and beautiful rock/mixed to the most classic summit in the range.
 However, it is a long day and students must have the requisite skills to safely attempt this climb.
 A more moderate objective is the nearby Sharkfin Tower.
 It also requires climbers to utilize a variety of climbing techniques but on a slightly smaller scale.
 Either way, this is a long and rewarding day!

 Day 5: We pack up camp and move to another challenging mountain.
 If time allows, this is a great chance to cover advanced topics such as knots and rope work in a controlled environment.
 We often camp at the trailhead anticipating an early start the next day.